d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-06-30-important-software.md

 - [VeraCrypt](https://www.veracrypt.fr/en/Downloads.html) - Successor of TrueCrypt, a tool to encrypt harddrives and create encrypted containers

 Feel free to ping me or create a pull request when you have suggestions for this list.

-I will soon add another list similar to this one for the most important browser plugins.
-Stay tuned!